-For more than three decades, a safe, low-cost compound has provided millions of people relief from the coughing, wheezing, and thick phlegm.
+For more than three decades, a safe, low-cost compound has provided millions of people relief from coughing, wheezing, and thick phlegm.
 Of course, pharmaceutical companies long ago co-opted it for profit by incorporating it into various patented drugs (primarily as a mucolytic / mucous-thinner).
-NAC comes from the sulfur-containing amino acid cysteine, and is a precursor for glutathione.
-Taken internally, NAC replenishes intracellular levels of the natural antioxidant glutathione, helping to restore our cells ability to fight damage from reactive oxidation.
+NAC comes from the sulfur-containing amino acid cysteine and is a precursor for glutathione.
+Taken internally, NAC replenishes intracellular levels of the natural antioxidant glutathione, helping to restore our cell's ability to fight damage from reactive oxidation.

 The sad consequence is that most aging individuals have never heard of it.
 Even many doctors remain unaware of its potential role as a frontline defense against some of today’s most deadly public health threats, including:

-1) COVID-19 by inhibiting formation of a pathogenic biofilm on the lungs, and helps any upper respiratory conditions by acting as an antioxidant and expectorant, loosening mucus in air passageway.
+1) COVID-19 by inhibiting the formation of a pathogenic biofilm on the lungs, and helps any upper respiratory conditions by acting as an antioxidant and expectorant, loosening mucus in the air passageway.

 3) It can protect against H1N1 influenza and more common seasonal flu symptoms.

 4) It reduces the frequency & duration of attacks of chronic obstructive pulmonary disease (COPD)